adriancast/django-template/{{cookiecutter.project_name}}/README.md

 {% endif %}

 * Github actions: You must enable Github actions in your Github repository and add the required secrets inside Github
-  * Enable actions inside Reposirory > Settings > Actions > Actions permissions > Allow all actions
+  * Enable actions inside Repository > Settings > Actions > Actions permissions > Allow all actions
-  * Create the following secrets inside Reposirory > Settings > Secrets
+  * Create the following secrets inside Repository > Settings > Secrets
     * DOCKERHUB_USERNAME: Username of your Docker Hub.
     * DOCKERHUB_TOKEN: Access token generated previously in Docker Hub.
     * SSH_PRIVATE_KEY: Generated RSA private key.
-This will be used to deploy the code in the server.
+This will be used to deploy the code in the production server.
+The SSH key must be generated in your local machine.
     * SSH_PUBLIC_KEY: Generated RSA public key.
-This will be used to deploy the code in the server.
+This will be used to deploy the code in the production server.
+The SSH key must be generated in your local machine.
  * Production server: For this example we will be using [Digital Ocean](https://www.digitalocean.com/).
 Digital Ocean provides with droplets with Docker pre-installed.
 For an easy installation, I really recommend you to use those droplets. ![image](https://user-images.githubusercontent.com/17761956/140977706-ac9abf8f-931d-41e1-9908-218879b4b2b2.png)
 While creating the server, you need to specify that the SSH public key generated before is trusted.
 To do this, you need to add the SSH public key in the end of the ~/.ssh/authorized_keys file.